domxjs/domxjs.github.io/state-management.md

 ### DOM Flux
 Using the DOM to implement the Flux pattern we have these pieces:
-- The store is an HTMLElement that has a state property (can be named anything you choose)
+- The store is an HTMLElement that has a state property (can be named anything you choose).
 - The store sets up event listeners for "actions".
 - Actions are simply DOM events.
 A `CustomEvent` can be used to provide a payload with its `detail` property.